 - High cholesterol – A 2006 study indicated that vinegar could lower cholesterol.
 The study was done in rats, so it’s too early to know how it might work in people.

 - Cancer – A few laboratory studies have found that vinegar may have the ability to kill cancer cells or slow their growth.
 Observational studies of people have been unclear; one found that drinking vinegar was associated with a decreased risk of esophageal cancer while another associated it with an increased risk of bladder cancer.

-It is thought that to get the benefits of ACV you need to consume raw, unfiltered apple cider vinegar.
-Raw and unfiltered ACV contains the mother (a natural sediment with pectin) trace minerals, beneficial bacteria and enzymes, which will make it appear cloudy.
+- It is thought that to get the benefits of apple cider vinegar you need to consume raw, unfiltered apple cider vinegar.
+Raw and unfiltered apple cider vinegar contains the mother (a natural sediment with pectin) trace minerals, beneficial bacteria and enzymes, which will make it appear cloudy.
 You’ll see the mother floating at the bottom of the bottle, and yes, it’s good for you and you can drink it.

 Words of caution:

-Consult your physician before using ACV to treat any medical conditions.
+- Consult your physician before using apple cider vinegar to treat any medical conditions.

-Have you used ACV to treat health conditions?
+Have you used apple cider vinegar to treat health conditions?